chuckstack/chuckstack.github.io/src-ls/blog-rsync-net.md

 But what happens when you are cyber attached?
 What happens when your machine is infected, and as a result, your machine backup images are also infected.
 What happens when your backups are deleted.
 How do you know what to trust?

 We have suffered through this situation.
 We know how painful it can be.
-This document and its solution solution were born from this pain.
+This document and its solution were born from this pain.

 ### Immutable is Mandatory